kythyria/rp-digimon-rainwings/_characters/kyth-graydon.md

           One of the fastest aquatic digimon.
 The metal fairing attached to its head is of unparalleled hydrodynamic qualities, and bears a serial number from an unknown registry.
-Thanks to improved sensors, it can track its target even at a great range, and anticipate motion so as to strike with unerring position.
+Thanks to improved sensors, it can track its target even at a great range, and anticipate motion so as to strike with unerring precision.
+        abilities:
+          - name: Torpedo Attack
+            desc: Fires a homing torpedo, or uses itself as the torpedo

+          - name: Terror Plankton
+            desc: Fires a jet of water laced with abrasive, poisonous, plankton

+          - name: Surf
+            desc: Summons a wave or current to ride on

       - level: Mega
         species: Metalseadramon